Swash is a web browser extension that pays you to browse the web. It’s built using decentralised technology.

 Can I see who buys or uses my data?

-Whenever a buyer buys the product, a transaction will be logged on the Ethereum network.
-Everyone can track the transactions in Ethereum network and find the buyers wallet addresses, but it doesn't mean you can find out who is behind the address.
+Whenever a buyer purchases the product, a transaction will be logged on the Ethereum network.
+Everyone can track the transactions in Ethereum network and find the buyers' wallet addresses, but it doesn't mean you can find out who is behind the address.

 Can I use Swash in a web browser private mode?

 When you install Swash, you will be prompted to choose if you would like the extension to work in private windows.
-If yes, click on the box next to ‘Allow this extension to run in Private Windows’.
 For more information about Firefox extensions in private browsing check this link

 and for Chrome extensions in private browsing check this link